 If your primary goal is to technically prevent AI models and scrapers from accessing the content of your PDFs, you need a stronger, layered approach:

-• Convert to Images: If the content is purely an image within the PDF, it requires Optical Character Recognition (OCR) to extract text, which introduces errors and complexity for scrapers, though modern AI is good at this.
+- Convert Text to Images: If the content is purely an image within the PDF, it requires Optical Character Recognition (OCR) to extract text, which introduces errors and complexity for scrapers, though AI is becoming relatively good at this.

 In summary, metadata is a useful legal and ethical signal for compliant AI agents, but it will not stop a determined scraper.
-Only technical security measures like encryption offer true protection.
+Technical security measures like encryption offer much better protection, but sad to say, the only way to truly protect your data is to probably not upload it.